Fredrikstad: Education

-Fredrikstad Museum

-Fredrikstad Museum is located in Old Fredrikstad.
-The museum shows the history of the city and the surrounding region.
-The museum also manages Elingaard Manor in Onsøy and Torgauten Fort.
-Fredrikstad Museum was founded in 1903.
-Since 2003, the museum's management has been located in Tøihuset in Old Town.

 Sport

 Fredrikstad is home to nine-time Norway football winners Fredrikstad FK who play at the Fredrikstad Stadion.
 Egil Olsen, manager for the Norwegian national football team, is from Fredrikstad.
 There is also an American football team, the Fredrikstad Eagles.

 Fredrikstad has a top-division handball team, Fredrikstad BK, and a top-division ice hockey team, Stjernen Hockey.

 The city also has a number of floorball teams, including Slevik IBK, Fredrikstad IBK and St. Croix Pirates.

 Transport

-The city doesn't have an airport, the nearest airport is Sandefjord Airport which is located 88 km west of Fredrikstad.
+The city does not have an airport, the nearest airport is Sandefjord Airport which is located 88 km west of Fredrikstad.
 Oslo Airport is also located 130 km north of Fredrikstad.